-Transferology.com is a student-friendly online tool provided by CollegeSource, Inc. that enables students contemplating transfer to see how their coursework transfers or would transfer to any institution within the Transferology network.
+Transferology is a student-friendly online tool provided by CollegeSource, Inc. that enables students to see how their coursework transfers or would transfer to any institution within the Transferology network.
 Both the University of Minnesota and Minnesota State are members of the network, which means that current and prospective students can see how their courses transfer into any program offered at either system's institutions.
-Transferology also allows for the posting of Transfer Pathway maps to assist staff in advising students with transfer to Minnesota State universities.
+Transferology allows schools to post or link to Transfer Pathway maps to assist staff in advising Minnesota State transfer students.

-Transferology runs on data tables built using CollegeSource's Degree Audit Reporting System (DARS) software to advise students about their progress toward program completion and to process transfer evaluations.
-DARS data tables are maintained by staff at Minnesota State and the University of Minnesota.
-The University of Minnesota has used DARS since 1989, while Minnesota State started system-wide implementation in 1999.
-For more information, see http://www.minnstate.edu/system/asa/dars/.
+Transferology runs on data tables built using CollegeSource's degree audit reporting system (uAchieve) software to advise students about their progress toward program completion and to process transfer evaluations. uAchieve data tables are maintained by staff at Minnesota State and the University of Minnesota.
+The University of Minnesota has used uAchieve since 1989, while Minnesota State started system-wide implementation in 1999.
+For more information, see www.minnstate.edu/admissions/degreeaudit.html.

 Transfer Specialists' Network: Every campus in both systems has designated transfer specialists who can answer students' questions specifically about transfer.
-These transfer specialists connect in various ways to discuss issues and resolve problems.
-An annual Transfer Specialist & DARS User Conference hosted by Minnesota State is attended by over 130 transfer specialists and DARS encoders from the University of Minnesota, Minnesota State, and private and out-of-state colleges and universities.
-Minnesota State also conducts an annual Transfer Orientation for new transfer specialists, as well as several regional transfer meetings to keep transfer specialists up-to-date, and DARS/Transferology training is offered throughout the year.
-Transfer tips are sent to the group periodically, and two transfer listservs and a DARS listserv allow transfer specialists and encoders to ask questions and share transfer information.
-Because Minnesota State consists of both two- and four-year institutions, transfer groups meet regularly to support student transfer.
-These groups include the Transfer Governance Team, composed of faculty, transfer specialists, administrators, students, and system office staff; the Transfer Advisory Group, composed of transfer specialists; and a DARS User Group consisting of encoders from the two- and four-year institutions.
+These specialists connect in various ways to discuss issues and resolve problems, including at an annual conference hosted by Minnesota State that is attended by over 130 staff members from the University of Minnesota, Minnesota State, and private and out-of-state colleges and universities.
+Minnesota State also provides online, asynchronous Transfer Orientation training for new transfer specialists.
+Transfer and Degree Audit monthly webinars allow registrars, advisors, transfer specialists, and others to discuss topics of interest to the group, answer questions, and keep everyone up-to-date.
+Transfer tips are sent to the group periodically, and two transfer listservs and a degree audit listserv allow transfer specialists and encoders to ask questions and share transfer information.
+Because Minnesota State consists of both two- and four-year institutions, the Transfer Governance Team, a representative group composed of faculty, transfer specialists, administrators, students, and system office staff, meets regularly to discuss transfer policy and procedure, Transfer Pathway reviews, the Minnesota Transfer Curriculum, and other tranfer issues.

 Reverse Transfer: Minnesota State engages in a process to award associate of arts (AA) degrees through reverse transfer.
 Since students sometimes transfer to other colleges and universities without having completed the associate of arts degree, the reverse transfer process allows them to transfer courses back from their current institution and complete the AA degree at a prior college or at the university they are currently attending.
-Since 2013, 3,124 AA degrees were awarded through this process to students who had transferred to Minnesota State universities and the University of Minnesota.
+Since 2013, 3,124 AA degrees have been awarded through this process to students who had transferred to Minnesota State universities.